cellularmitosis/swift-build-scripts/README.md

 git clone https://github.com/cellularmitosis/swift-build-scripts
 ```

-run the fetch.sh script to fetch all of the tarballs according to the versions in shas.bash.
+run the fetch script to fetch all of the tarballs according to the versions in shas.bash.

 ```bash
 ~/github/cellularmitosis/swift-build-scripts/arm/fetch-swift-2.2.1-RELEASE.sh